mely-ha/Recipes/README.md

  A project that shows a list of recipes from different country’s cuisine types.

 # Description
-<p>The Recipe project has two tab option one is for  displays recipes from different country’s cuisine types and the other is about the company.
+<p>The Recipe project has two tabs option one is for displays recipes from different country’s cuisine types and the other is about section.
 It is designed using SwiftUI to take advantage of its capabilities.

 The project consists of displaying a recipe list that shows the cuisine, name and photo of the recipe.
 <p align="center">